rahoi/racing-roguelike/README.md

 4. Make changes to the repo
 5. View changes on the local server
     - [http://localhost:3000/](http://localhost:3000/) (if port 3000 is not already in use)
-6. Add tests to the [tests](https://github.com/rahoi/racing-roguelike/tree/readme-steps/tests) folder
+6. Add tests to the [tests](https://github.com/rahoi/racing-roguelike/tree/main/tests) folder
 7. Run tests and verify test results
     - `npm test`
 8. For building and deployment:
     - If pushing to the main branch on this repo, [deploy.yml](https://github.com/rahoi/racing-roguelike/blob/main/.github/workflows/deploy.yml) will automatically start a GitHub Action to build and deploy the updated project to [this](https://rahoi.github.io/racing-roguelike/) GitHub Pages site
-    - If branching off and continuing the project on your own, you'll have to either set up GitHub Pages for your own repo, or delete [deploy.yml](https://github.com/rahoi/racing-roguelike/blob/main/.github/workflows/deploy.yml) and run `npm run build` to build for deployment and deploy on another site
+    - If branching off and continuing the project on your own, you'll have to either set up GitHub Pages for your own repo, or delete [deploy.yml](https://github.com/rahoi/racing-roguelike/blob/main/.github/workflows/deploy.yml) and run `npm run build` to build for deployment and deploy onto a site of your choosing

 ### Scripts and Usage
 - [deploy.yml](https://github.com/rahoi/racing-roguelike/blob/main/.github/workflows/deploy.yml)